- Access account, extension, and user context

 Access context data

-Thecontext object, passed to the extension component via hubspot.extend(), contains data related to the authenticated user and HubSpot account, along with data about where the extension was loaded.
-It has the following fields:
+Thecontext object contains data related to the authenticated user and HubSpot account, along with data about where the extension was loaded.
+You can access context data using either approach:

 | Field | Type | Description |